 So, spend additional time to assess the strength of your thesis statement and ask yourself if it’s:

-Writing the thesis statement can be time-consuming so a good hack to not waste time would be to start with a working thesis statement and write the rest of the essay.
+Writing the thesis statement can be time-consuming, so an excellent hack to not waste time would be to start with a working thesis statement and write the rest of the essay.
 You can then come back to the statement and refine it for submission.

 4. Lengthy introduction